-At Emma Wood State Beach, you park your camper right beside the ocean.
-Yes, right beside the ocean. the campsites are angled toward some rocks.
+At Emma Wood State Beach, you park your camper almost right beside the ocean.
+The campsites are angled toward some rocks.
 On the other side of those rocks is the Pacific Ocean.
-You couldn't camp any closer to a beach than this, but it isn't quite as close to perfection as it sounds.
+You couldn't camp much closer to a beach than this, but it isn't quite as close to perfection as it sounds.

 You can go swimming at Emma Wood, and people sometimes go surfing here.
-If you bring a fishing pole (and your fishing license), you might catch a few perch, bass, cabezon and corbina but need a license.
+If you bring a fishing pole (and your fishing license), you might catch a few perch, bass, cabezon, or corbina fish.

-On the high plus side, the views are beautiful.
+On the plus high side, the views are beautiful.
 Offshore (on a super clear day), you can see the Channel Islands.
-A few pelicans may fly by in a formation that makes them look like B-52 bombers.
+A squadron of pelicans might fly by in a formation that makes them look like B-52 bombers.
 People sometimes report sighting dolphins or even an occasional migrating whale from their campsites.

 If you think of Emma Wood not as a park, but rather as a no-frills place to park the RV, you're less likely to be disappointed.
-If you don't expect anything more than dirt, sand, rocks and the ocean, your expectations will be met.
+If you don't expect anything more than dirt, sand, rocks, and the ocean, your expectations will be met.

 A similar—but nicer—RV campground next to the ocean is a few miles north at Rincon Parkway.
-Find out about it here.

-Tent camping is not allowed, and it is suitable for fully self-contained RVs only.
+Tent camping is not allowed.
+Instead, you need a fully self-contained RV.
+And that waste you contained?
 The nearest dump station is at McGrath State Beach, 15 miles south.

-It's first come, first-served from Labor Day1 through mid-May.
-The rest of the year, Emma Wood State Park campsites must be reserved in advance, and you'll have to do it as much as 6 months ahead of time.
-Our guide to California state parks reservations will show you how.
+The rest of the year, Emma Wood State Park campsites must be reserved in advance, and you'll have to do it as much as six months ahead of time.
+Use the guide to California state parks reservations to find out how.

-- Dogs are allowed in the campground (on a leash) but they can't go onto the beach
+Dogs are allowed in the campground (on a leash), but you can't take them onto the beach.